-As of July 31, 2021, our patent portfolio related to mavacamten includes three patent families licensed from MyoKardia.
+As of September 30, 2021, our patent portfolio related to mavacamten includes three patent families licensed from MyoKardia.
 The first patent family is directed to certain small molecules that are allosteric inhibitors of cardiac myosin, including mavacamten.
-The family includes an issued patent in Mainland China, Singapore and Hong Kong, and pending patent applications in Mainland China, Singapore and Hong Kong, and pending patent applications in Mainland China, Singapore and Hong Kong, and pending patent applications in Mainland China, Singapore and Hong Kong, and pending patent applications in Mainland China, Singapore and Hong Kong, and pending patent applications in Mainland China, Singapore and Thailand.
+The family includes an issued patent in Mainland China, Singapore and Hong Kong, and pending patent applications in Mainland China, Singapore and Thailand.
 Protection based on this patent family was not pursued in Taiwan.
 There are additional issued patents and pending patent applications in this patent family outside the territory of our license.
 Any patents issuing from this family will have a twenty-year statutory expiration date in 2034, excluding any patent term extension or patent term adjustment, if applicable, that may be available.
 The second patent family is directed to mavacamten for use in the treatment of hypertrophic cardiomyopathy, as well as the dosage form.
 The family includes pending patent applications in Taiwan, Singapore and Mainland China, as well as other jurisdictions outside the territory of our license.
 Any patents that may issue from this family of patent applications will have a twenty-year statutory expiration date in 2038, excluding any patent term extension or patent term adjustment, if applicable, that may be available.
 The third patent family includes a pending PCT application directed to the administration of mavacamten and the polymorph.
 Any patents that may issue from this family of patent applications will have a twenty-year statutory expiration date in 2040, excluding any patent term extension or patent term adjustment, if applicable, that may be available.
-We will only have a license to patent applications in this family to
+We will only have a license to patent applications in this family to the extent that patent applications are filed in countries within the territory of our license prior to applicable deadlines.